Sweden Southern Sweden

 The Terrace Stairs seen from above with the city (and Denmark!) in the background.

-The building and not least the impressive 65-metre-high bell tower really stands out from the rest of Helsingborg.
+The red-brick building and particularly its 65-metre-high bell tower stand out from the surrounding city centre buildings.

-On special days you can also get a guided tour at the Town Hall.
-Read more about the guided tours here (it’s in Swedish but you can translate the page).
+Read more about the guided tours here (it’s in Swedish, but you can translate the page at the top right).

 The Town Hall, located at Stortorget